tav/gitfund/mvp/app/page/gitfund.md

   Unlike most crowdfunding platforms, which tend to charge a 5% platform fee on top of payment processing fees, GitFund will not be charging a platform fee on the transactions made on the platform.

-* **Support for Splitting Funds**
+* **Distributed Payouts**

   The typical crowdfunding site expects projects to manually disburse the funds to individual collaborators.
-Given the distributed nature of open source projects, this is a lot of effort for most projects.
+Given the distributed nature of open source, this is a lot of effort for most projects.

   In contrast, GitFund will enable maintainers to transfer funds from the project to individual collaborators — who can then have it paid out straight into their bank account — all directly from the platform.

+  The received funds and transfers will also be viewable to all of the team members on a project — ensuring transparency and accountability within projects.

 * **Targets Organizations**